OpenTTD/OpenTTD/readme.txt

 4.2) OpenTTD directories
 ---- -------------------------------

-The TTD artwork files listed in the section 4.1 "(Required) 3rd party files" can be placed in a few different locations:
+The required 3rd party files listed in the section 4.1 "(Required) 3rd party files" as well as other non-compulsory extensions (NewGRFs, AI, heightmaps, scenarios) can be placed in a few different locations:
 	1. The current working directory (from where you started OpenTTD)
 	2. Your personal directory
 		Windows: C:\My Documents (95, 98, ME)